 Encounter 3 (last one)

-I met Declan again in summer, when I was, again, seeing someone else.
-I came to see him perform somewhere in Brixton, it was just him this time.
+I met Dan again in summer, when I was, again, seeing someone else.
+He was performing somewhere in Brixton, on his own.
 I really couldn’t tell what he felt for me, if he felt anything at all.
 I was overthinking, as always, sitting on the sofa for the VIPs of the pub, feeling front row important, he was singing, being his usual cheerful self.
 Watching him with my eyes wide open, I started realising I haven’t met anyone as open, happy and truly non-judgmental as him before.
 My awkward self wanted to be near him all the time.
 Dan was so rare, I couldn’t wrap my head around the fact he was single and that he invited me to his gig.
 Well, of course I wasn’t the only one he invited that night (probably), but hey, I was by myself on that VIP sofa, so suck it.

 We said our final goodbyes the next day on the Thames, by the Tower Bridge, when the awkwardness was unbearable, I felt some things were left unsaid, or was it all in my head?

 I couldn’t read his mind.
-I thought I saw something in his eyes, and the way he behaved with me, but from my observations he behaved like that with all the boys and girls.
-I couldn’t ever be straightforward with him.
+Maybe I saw something in his eyes, and the way he behaved with me, but from my observations he behaved like that with everyone.
+Never could I be straightforward with him.
 I couldn’t just walk up to him and, I don’t know, kiss him?
-Could I?
+Or could I?
 How strange would that be!
 It always looks so good in the movies though.
 However, the last time I was straightforward with a guy, it didn’t work out well for me.
 I mean, does it ever?

-I never saw Declan from Ireland again.
+I never saw Dan from Wales again.
 But me, being me, still thinks if I have lost something that could have been there all along?
 I will never know.
 I don’t want to know.